robotsorcerer/LyapunovLearner/README.md

 ### Citation

-If you used `LyapunovLearner` in your work, please cite it:
+If you use `LyapunovLearner` in your work, please cite it:

 ```tex